 Your foundation modules will introduce you to the strategic importance of innovation and help to lay the groundwork for your engineering-specific management skills.
 Our Managing Major Engineering Projects module will then expose you to strategic-level thinking, helping you to understand the broader business benefits of specific project management frameworks.

 You can take the course at your own pace and adapt your studies to fit around your work and life commitments.
 To give you flexibility, it is possible to pause your studies and take them up again at a later point.
-You can complete the Postgraduate Certificate online in a minimum of eight months or a maximum of two years.
+You can complete the Postgraduate Certificate online in a minimum of eight months or a maximum of 16 months.